 - 3 The following parameters are required:

 - Internet Address

 Internet address of the System i Ethernet LAN adapter.

 - Note

 - ☐ Do not enter the IP address of the printer.

 - Subnet Mask

 The subnet mask for this System i TCP/IP interface (for example, 255.255.255.0).

 - Line description

-The name assigned to the System i line description.
+The name assigned to the System i line description as described in "Developing Line Descriptions with CRTLINETH or CRTLINTRN" on page 65.
 Each System i LAN adapter will have its own line description.